ReCycler-Initiative/ReCycler/README.md

 The AI support is capable of:

-- processing text input provided by the user,
+- Processing text input provided by the user
-- interpreting spoken input via speech recognition,
+- Interpreting spoken input via speech recognition
-- analyzing images (e.g. photos of items),
+- Analyzing images (e.g. photos of items)
-- understanding the user’s intent and mapping it to the appropriate service type and destination,
+- Understanding the user’s intent and mapping it to the appropriate service type and destination
-- recommending the most suitable collection point or facility,
+- Recommending the most suitable collection point or facility
-- providing relevant handling instructions, and
+- Providing relevant handling instructions
-- highlighting nearby locations related to the selected service.
+- Highlighting nearby locations related to the selected service

 The goal of the AI integration is to reduce uncertainty and make responsible action easier.
 By focusing on user intent and service matching rather than only material classification, the system supports a broader range of circular economy use cases.